-This course helps students assess their ability to complete a nursing program and gives learners an introduction to college values, nursing roles, behaviors and responsibilities.
+This course helps students assess their ability to complete a nursing or other health professional program and gives learners an introduction to college values, professional roles, behaviors and responsibilities.
 Emphasis will be on identifying strategies for success in college and defining the role and work of the registered nurse and other members of the health care team.
 Students will explore problem solving, collaborating and communicating with others, quantitative reasoning and basic health care language and concepts.
-Visits can be made to observe health care settings and the role of the nurse.
+Visits can be made to observe health care settings and the role of the nurse and other members of the health care team.
 Perspectives courses are valuable for degree students planning to enroll in any of the career programs; however, Liberal Arts or General Studies students are eligible.
+This course meets the requirements of the First Year Experience requirement and also can be used for the Health Career Pathways Certificate.